confluentinc/tutorials/concatenation/ksql/README.md

 ```
 ## Concatenating columns

-Now let's create a stream that concatenates several columns to create a summary of activity
+Now let's create a stream that concatenates several columns to create a summary of activity.

 ```sql
 CREATE STREAM SUMMARY_RESULTS AS